pietervdvn/MapComplete/Docs/Layers/charging_station.md

-This block shows the known images which are linked with the `image`-keys, but also via `mapillary` and `wikidata`
+This block shows the known images which are linked with the `image`-keys, but also via `mapillary` and `wikidata` and shows the button to upload new images

 This tagrendering has no question and is thus read-only